Call head office: 01332 296200

 > Dementia resources

 We’re dedicated to being the leading provider of music therapy, with all our therapists qualified to Masters’ Degree level.
-Music therapy helps to reduce symptoms associated with dementia including anxiety and agitation.
+Music therapy is a proven alternative to antipsychotic medication in helping alleviate anxiety and distress.

 To find out more, visit our music therapy page >

-To support the wellbeing of our residents, we have created activities that are based around nature and gardening.
+Green care is also about bringing the benefits of nature indoors, we have created activities that are based around nature and gardening.
 We have also been working with our friends at Dementia Adventure to provide Green Care training for MHA colleagues.

 We have been working with the British Gymnastics foundation to introduce the Love to Move programme across our care homes and retirement living communities.

-Love to Move is a chair-based age and dementia-friendly gymnastics exercise programme, developed by the British Gymnastics Foundation.
-Specially designed to get older people moving and functioning better, the programme is proving particularly beneficial for people living with dementia.
+Love to Move is a chair-based, age and dementia-friendly gymnastics exercise programme.
+It's been specially designed to get older people's brain's functioning and body's moving better.
+The programme is proving particularly beneficial for people living with dementia.

 We have also pledged support for John’s Campaign, which was set up with one principle: ‘We should not enforce disconnection between carers and those who need care.
 When someone with dementia is in care, the medical staff should do all within their power to make access easy for family carers and utilise their expert knowledge and their love.’

-We worked alongside John’s Campaign on our COVID-19 visiting information.
-They were able to help us provide visiting guidance to ensure we reflected the views of families in our COVID-19 visiting policy >
+We worked alongside John’s Campaign on our Covid-19 visiting information.
+They were able to help us provide visiting guidance to ensure we reflected the views of families in our Covid-19 visiting policy which was later adopted by and referred to by other organisations.

 Our Supporting People with Dementia leaflet was developed working alongside our residents and community group members living with dementia and our Dementia Lead.
 The guide is written in the first person, from the perspective of a person living with dementia.
 It was created to help people to understand what it is like to experience dementia and to consider what support they may need.